dmytro-bilokha/package-challenge/README.md

 ## Infrastructure Description
 In this part I'd like to shed some light on infrastructure-related design:
-l.
-Tests.
+1. Tests.
-l.
-Static code analysis.
+1. Static code analysis.

 ### Tests
 The solution contains unit and integration tests.
 In this project I use the following definitions: